anubhavshrimal/Face-Recognition/README.md

 ## Vote of Thanks
 - Thanks to [Adam Geitgey](https://github.com/ageitgey) whose blog inspired me to make this project.
-- Thanks to [Davis King](https://github.com/davisking) for creating dlib and for providing the trained facial feature detection and face encoding models used in this library.
+- Thanks to [Davis King](https://github.com/davisking) for creating dlib and for providing the trained facial feature detection and face encoding models used in this project.